cscheid/cscheid.net/_posts/2016-12-13-auditing-black-box-models-for-indirect-influence.markdown

 layout: post_paper
 title: "Auditing Black-box Models for Indirect Influence"
 tags: paper
+thumb: 2016-icdm-auditing
+paper_link: /static/papers/icdm_auditing_2016.pdf
 ---

-Philip Adler, Casey Falk, Sorelle A. Friedler, Gabriel Rybeck, Carlos Scheidegger, Brandon Smith, and Suresh Venkatasubramanian
+Philip Adler, Casey Falk, Sorelle A. Friedler, Tionney Nix, Gabriel Rybeck, Carlos Scheidegger, Brandon Smith, and Suresh Venkatasubramanian.

+Conference version published at ICDM 2016, journal version published at Knowledge and Information Systems.

 Data-trained predictive models see widespread use, but for the most part they are used as black boxes which output a prediction or